bingo-bango-corp/documentation/2 Implementation.md

 What became very clear very early on is that Bingo Bango was going to have 3 main views: Make Money, Get Things and You.
 Make Money is where you make money.
 Get Things is where you get things.
 And You is a profile settings kind of screen.
 By splitting the application into Make Money and Get Things, the top level views are immediately straight to the point.
 Those are our two usecases: Deliver things for others and get tips, or request things and have them delivered.

-What also became very clea very early on is that Bingo Bango does not take itself all that seriously.
+What also became very clear very early on is that Bingo Bango does not take itself all that seriously.
 The visual style may be described as a little bit crazy, it makes heavy use of Emojis for UI elements, and the "logo" is a crude drawing of a wizard that we laughed tears at when Brandon first sketched it in a few minutes.
 The service is not supposed to be serious or sleek — instead, it presents itself as invitingly nonchalant and fun.

+## Implementing a design system

+While Brandon was sketching out some screens, I decided to set up infrastructure that allows sharing UI components between different applications.
+I described a "design system" in Service Thinking already — a library of components that can be re-used globally.
+Bingo Bango's design system is [Simsalabim Design](https://github.com/bingo-bango-corp/simsalabim-design).

+In Simsalabim, I also implemented a [simple Design Token system](https://github.com/bingo-bango-corp/simsalabim-design/blob/master/src/components/ThemeProvider/themes.ts).
+Using the [Theme Provider component](https://github.com/bingo-bango-corp/simsalabim-design/blob/master/src/components/ThemeProvider/ThemeProvider.vue), a number of theming CSS variables can be injected into anything nested inside.
+That made it a breeze to offer the three themes Bingo Bango has — Dark, Light, and Insane.

+##